Create index in MongoDB

 After executing the command, the following output will be shown:

-2. numIndexesAfter: It shows that how many indexes are thereafter the command is executed.
+2. numIndexesAfter: It shows how many indexes are thereafter the command is executed.
 4 indicates the number of Field values after the command was run.

-Now to get all the indexes with the help of the getIndexes() method:
+Now, to get all the indexes with the help of the getIndexes() method:

 db.car.getIndexes()